 Hand hygiene introduction

-Hand washing, also referred to as hand hygiene, is one of the best ways to avoid getting sick and spreading infections to others, in the home, at work, at school, when traveling, or in a healthcare setting.
-The attention to prevention of H1N1 influenza has helped propel this “simple” measure into the spotlight as a new habit to stay healthy and prevent the spread of infections like flu, colds or intestinal illnesses.
-Hand washing requires only soap and water or an alcohol-based hand sanitizer that doesn’t even require water to use.
+We know that hand washing, also referred to as hand hygiene, is also one of the best ways to stay healthy and avoid getting sick and spreading infections like colds, flu or intestinal infections to others, in any setting, including the home, at work, at school, when traveling, or in a healthcare setting.
+General hand washing can be done with only soap and water or an alcohol-based hand sanitizer that doesn’t even require water to use.
 Public health experts are hoping that everyone would adopt the habit of always cleaning hands when preparing food, eating, using the toilet, changing a diaper, or touching a sick or injured person.
-Special hand hygiene guidelines are available for healthcare professionals that provide the scientific evidence for the effectiveness of hand hygiene.

 I Wanna Wash My Hands- Henry Ford Hospital Video